 Debt management aims to give you a cheaper way of getting out of debt than you would normally be able to.
 It usually involves combining several different outstanding bills into a single monthly payment, with the interest rates lowered so that they’re easier to pay off.
 In most cases, these debt management plans (sometimes referred to as DMPs) have payment schedules of 3-5 years.
 In most cases, they are negotiated with a creditor by a debt relief company or a credit counselor on behalf of a client.

 Debt management is one of the most common strategies for tackling credit card debt.
-A debt relief expert will typically get in touch with all your creditors and try to get them to agree to a combined payment plan.
+A debt relief expert will typically get in touch with all your creditors and try to get them to agree to a combined payment plan with the help of IVA (Individual Voluntary Arrangement).
 For the debtor, this means:

 - No-fuss single monthly payments.

 - Easier tracking – track one payment instead of several different payments.

 - Collectors will be less likely to bother you.